Unic0arn/timez/README.md

 Admin account with more privileges
 Function to edit monthly reports
 Refactor report form to Django Form object
+Fast entry of shifts (capture keyboard presses)

 ISSUES:
-Editing shift creates new fragments.
-End of month shifts